World Cup champion Argentina returns home to a jubilant Buenos Aires

 Messi scored his second goal of the match to restore his team's lead -- but Mbappé scored a second penalty to grab his hat-trick and take the final to a penalty shootout, which ended with triumph for Argentina after France missed two shots.

-Hundreds of thousands of people poured onto the streets of Buenos Aires after the World Cup triumph -- Argentina's first in 36 years, flooding the central 9 de Julio Avenue.
+Hundreds of thousands of people poured onto the streets of Buenos Aires after the World Cup triumph, flooding the central 9 de Julio Avenue.
 Social media videos showed jubilant fans climbing on top of street poles to wave the Argentine flag; others on the ground danced, sang and chanted in celebration.

+The triumph in Doha was Argentina's third World Cup win and its first since 1986, when the legendary Diego Maradona led the team to victory in Mexico.

+Sunday's win also marked a change in fortunes for Argentina after three recent defeats in major finals -- the 2014 World Cup, and the Copa America in 2015 and 2016.

+Those losses prompted Messi at one point to announce his retirement from international football -- though the almost-unanimous national outcry convinced him to reverse track, before wining the Copa América in 2021.

-It was an especially emotional win for the Argentine team, with Messi's status cemented as one of the soccer greats alongside the country's late World Cup '86 winner Diego Maradona and Brazilian Pelé.
+Now, with the World Cup also under his belt, Messi has cemented his status as one of the all-time soccer greats alongside Maradona and Brazil's Pelé.

 "I cannot believe that we have suffered so much in a perfect game.
-Unbelievable, but this team responds to everything," said Argentina coach Lionel Scaloni after the match, according to Reuters.
+Unbelievable, but this team responds to everything," said Argentina coach Lionel Scaloni after the match Sunday, according to Reuters.

 "I am proud of the work they did," he added, fighting back tears as he was embraced by his players.
 "I want to tell people to enjoy, it's a historic moment for our country."